Mission and Values

 The mission of the Department of Psychology and Neuroscience is to engage in psychological research and scholarship of the highest quality and to provide excellent teaching and service, informed and enhanced by our efforts to discover, synthesize, and transmit knowledge.

-This mission has four important components:
+This mission has five important components:

 - To teach psychology and neuroscience to undergraduates in a manner that will introduce them vigorously to its broad scope;